ncatlab/nlab-content/pages/6/5/4/0/456/content.md

 +-- {: .proof}
 ###### Proof

-Since a morphism of [[frame]]s is a morphism of [[site]]s, as discussed there, this follows from the corresponding propositions in the section <a href="http://nlab.mathforge.org/nlab/show/site#MorphismsOfSitesAndGeometricMorphisms">Morphisms of sites and geometric morphisms</a>.
+Since a morphism of [[frame]]s is a morphism of [[site]]s, as discussed there, this follows from the corresponding propositions in the section [Morphisms of sites and geometric morphisms](site#MorphismsOfSitesAndGeometricMorphisms).

 =--